 - Frequently Asked Questions

 What is Travel Medical Insurance?

-Travel medical insurance, also known as travel health insurance, is a combination of travel insurance and medical insurance.
-Medical plans provide coverage for travelers needing temporary health insurance coverage while traveling for business or pleasure anywhere outside the traveler’s home country.
-Domestic health insurance will not cover medical care or dental expenses while traveling abroad.
-The comprehensive medical expense coverage is meant to protect the traveler from emergencies and evacuations.
+Travel medical insurance, also known as travel health insurance plans, combines travel insurance and medical insurance.
+Medical plans provide coverage for travelers needing temporary health insurance coverage while traveling for business or pleasure anywhere outside the traveler’s native country.
+Domestic health insurance companies will not cover medical care or dental expenses while traveling abroad.
+The comprehensive medical expense coverage protects the traveler from emergencies and evacuations.

 Medical travel insurance is not included in your credit card.
 The Affordable Care Act doesn’t protect you internationally as well.

 Travel Medical Insurance vs. International Health Insurance?

-Travel medical insurance provides medical benefits, dental care, and sometimes vision while visiting abroad for a short period of time, like a vacation or a business trip.
-International Health Insurance is a health insurance policy for those who live outside their home country for longer than 12 months.
-The difference between the two is the payment method and the coverage area.
+Travel medical insurance provides health, dental, and vision insurance while visiting abroad for a short period of time, like a vacation or a business trip.
+International Health Insurance is a health insurance policy for Expats and global citizens that live outside their home country for longer than 12 months.
+The difference is the payment method, multiple international trips, and the coverage area.

 Do I Need Travel Insurance Coverage?

 Suppose you are traveling within your home country purchase travel insurance.
 If the trip is outside your home country, purchase travel medical insurance.
 Most primary insurance plans do not cover you once you leave the United States.
-With that said, if you get sick or have an accident while traveling, your medical bills might not be covered.
+With that said, if you get sick or have an accident while traveling, your plan may not cover expenses pertaining to health care.
 In some cases, you will not be able to leave the visiting country until the medical bill is fulfilled, consequently not returning home.